-For the first three years cycle (2024-2026), the gender balance target is established as an incidence of the female gender on the management population equal to 32%.
+For the second three years cycle (2025-2027), the gender balance target is established as an incidence of the female gender on the management population equal to 32%.

-With reference to CO2 Emissions, the performance achieved will be determined in reference to the three-year target defined by the Board of Directors, which for the first three years of the plan is established as a 25% reduction in emissions.
+With reference to CO2 Emissions, the performance achieved will be determined in reference to the three-year target defined by the Board of Directors, which for the second three years of the plan is confirmed as a 25% reduction in emissions.